Finding An Addiction Therapist Near Me

 Getting Help

-There are a wide variety of exercises and treatments that are excellent for drug and alcohol abuse to improve mental health.
+There are a wide variety of exercises and treatments that can be effective for addictions and overall mental health.
 If you are interested in starting on your mental health journey, you can so do through BetterHelp.
 As mentioned above, there are many potential ways to treat addictions with counseling.
 One of the most common is cognitive behavioral therapy (CBT), which is particularly well-studied for its online effectiveness.
-For example, in an extensive review published in the Journal of Medical Internet Research, researchers found that remotely delivered cognitive behavioral therapy was just as effective as face-to-face.
-Concomitantly, the study reported that people who lived in rural locations or unable to make it to in-person sessions were able to get the help they needed due to the convenience and accessibility of online sessions.
+For example, in an extensive review published in the Journal of Medical Internet Research, researchers found remotely delivered CBT to be an effective treatment modality.
+Concomitantly, the study reported that people who lived in rural locations or were unable to make it to in-person sessions were able to get the help they needed due to the convenience and availability of online sessions.

-Being put on a waitlist is another potential problem for some as they seek out mental health professionals, but BetterHelp pairs most people with mental health professionals within 24 hours.
+In terms of availability, another potential problem for some, as they seek mental health professionals, is being put on a waitlist.
+However, BetterHelp pairs most people with mental health professionals within 48 hours.

-Taking on addiction is a big life step for anyone.
-Overcoming it will involve finding the right balance of support and treatment.
+Taking on addiction can be a big life step for anyone.
+Overcoming it may involve finding the right balance of support and treatment.
 You can take that first step today with BetterHelp.
-Take a look at the following reviews about other people seeking addiction recovery:
+Take a look at the following reviews from other people seeking addiction recovery:

 BetterHelp Reviews